material-motion/material-motion/specifications/runtime/README.md

 To answer the first question we introduce two new types into the system: the Plan and the Transaction.

-A Plan is an object representing **what you want something to do**.
+> A Plan is an object representing **what you want something to do**.
 A Transaction aggregates requests for Plan-target associations.

+To answer the second question we introduce one more type: the Executor.

 Let's introduce three new types: `Plan`, `Transaction`, and `Executor`.